n8n-io/n8n-docs/docs/courses/level-two/chapter-5/chapter-5.2.md

       * **URL**: The Dataset URL you received in the email when you signed up for this course.
       * **Options > Add Option > Split Into Items**: toggle to true.
       * **Headers > Add Header**:
-          * **Name**: unique_id
+          * **Name**: `unique_id`
           * **Value**: The unique ID you received in the email when you signed up for this course.

 2. Use the [Airtable node](/integrations/builtin/app-nodes/n8n-nodes-base.airtable/){:target="_blank" .external} to list data from the `customers` table (where you updated the fields `region` and `subregion`).
 3. Use the [Merge node](/integrations/builtin/core-nodes/n8n-nodes-base.merge/){:target="_blank" .external} to merge data from the Airtable and HTTP Request node, based on the common key `customer ID`.
-4. Use the [Sort](/integrations/builtin/core-nodes/n8n-nodes-base.sort/) node to sort data by orderPrice in descending order.
+4. Use the [Sort](/integrations/builtin/core-nodes/n8n-nodes-base.sort/) node to sort data by `orderPrice` in descending order.

 /// question | Quiz questions
-* What is the name of the employee assigned to customer 1?
+* What's the name of the employee assigned to customer 1?
-* What is the order status of customer 6?
+* What's the order status of customer 6?
-* What is the highest order price?
+* What's the highest order price?
 ///

-## Part 2 – Generating file for regional sales
+## Part 2: Generating file for regional sales

 The second part of the workflow consists of five nodes: